wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 1. Set weight for the remaining.

     ![!API Discovery - Risk score setup](../images/about-wallarm-waf/api-discovery/api-discovery-risk-score-setup.png)
 1. Save changes.
-Wallarm will re-calculate risk score for your endpoints in accordance with the new settings in several minutes.
+Wallarm will re-calculate the risk score for your endpoints in accordance with the new settings in several minutes.